Focus

 immediately."

-Michael continues
+Michael has

-with a number
+also worked with a number

 of organisations to write and deliver workshops exploring assessment,